princenyeche/jiraone/README.md

 A REST API Implementation to Jira Cloud APIs for creating reports and for performing other Jira queries.

 ## Configurations
 Install using `pip`.
-You have to be on python >= 3.6.x in order to utilize this script.
+You have to be on Python >= 3.8.x to utilize this script.
-* Download python and install on your device by visiting [python.org](https://python.org/downloads)
+* Download Python and install it on your device by visiting [python.org](https://python.org/downloads)
-* Run the below command either using a virtual environment or from your python alias
+* Run the below command either using a virtual environment or from your Python alias
 ```bash
 pip install jiraone
 ```